Guitar Basics: How To Get Started Playing Guitar

 Guitar Pick In Use

-Rhythm Guitar Playing – Chords
+Playing Guitar Chords

 A chord is simply a group of notes played at the same time.
 There are many different types of chord, each with their own individual sound.
-The three most common types of chord are major, minor and dominant seventh.

-Chord symbols are often used instead of the full names.
-The root note of the chord is given first, then the symbol for the kind of chord to be played.
-If there is just a letter with no symbol, then a major chord should be played.
+Chord symbols are typically used instead of the full names of chords.
+A chord symbol consists of the root note of the chord followed by the symbol for the type of chord to be played.

 Examples Of Basic Guitar Chord Symbols: